Mxltiply/Mxltiply/README.md

 ### Been learning programming for the past year now, currently at the beginner / intermediate level.

 Interested in back-end.
-From United States 🇺🇸
+From the United States 💪

 - 🔭 I’m currently working on an arcade!
--
+- 🌱 I’m learning Python, JS, & C#
-- 🌱 I’m currently learning Python, JS, & C#
+- 📫 How to reach me:
--
+My Discord is: `DevFire™#3515`
-- 📫 How to reach me: My Discord is: `DevFire™#3515`
+My

-- ⚡ Fun fact: ...
-Basketball is baller!
+- ⚡ Fun fact: I am attempting to become a "basketball virtuoso!"

 --> Thank you for visiting!